tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_access_json_values.md

 You can view the result here: <a href="/learnapidoc/assets/files/weatherdata-forecast.html">/learnapidoc/assets/files/weatherdata-forecast.html</a>.

-(Note: I think the API content in the `description` element isn't quite right, but the code is correct here.)
+(Note: I think the content in the API's `description` element has some formatting that isn't quite right, but the code is correct here.)

 Here's what we changed: